Parallel computing: Background

-An operating system can ensure that different tasks and user programmes are run in parallel on the available cores.
-However, for a serial software programme to take full advantage of the multi-core architecture the programmer needs to restructure and parallelise the code.
-A speed-up of application software runtime will no longer be achieved through frequency scaling, instead programmers will need to parallelise their software code to take advantage of the increasing computing power of multicore architectures.
+An operating system can ensure that different tasks and user programs are run in parallel on the available cores.
+However, for a serial software program to take full advantage of the multi-core architecture the programmer needs to restructure and parallelize the code.
+A speed-up of application software runtime will no longer be achieved through frequency scaling, instead programmers will need to parallelize their software code to take advantage of the increasing computing power of multicore architectures.